goadesign/goa.design/content/implement/components.md

 the <a href="https://godoc.org/github.com/tylerb/graceful">graceful package</a> which provides
 graceful shutdown behavior where upon receiving a shutdown signal the service waits until all pending requests are completed before terminating.

-### Swapping the Batteries

-#### Error Handling

-The service interface exposes a `SetHandler` method which allows overriding the default service error handler. goa comes with two built-in error handlers:

-* The `DefaultErrorHandler` returns a 400 if the error is an instance of `BadRequestError`, 500 otherwise.
-It also always writes the error message to the response body.

-* The `TerseErrorHandler` behaves identically to the default error handler with the exception that it does not write the error message to the response body for internal errors (i.e. errors that are not instances of `BadRequestError`).

-Custom error handlers can be easily swapped in, they consist of a function that accepts an instance of an action context and of an error.